jeremymeng/azure-sdk-for-js/packages/@azure/storage/for-review-only/storage-api-proposals.md

    Similar happens if we place `Aborter` before the options parameter and want to pass an options object but not the aborter.

 02. Option 2.
-Pass `Aborter` as part of the options interface.
+Make `Aborter` part of the options interface.

     ``` typescript
     public async listContainersSegment(